melezhik/outthentic-dsl/intro.md

 Pretty convenient now, because this is exactly the logical groups we have in original text input stream.

-Now let look at the ranges, the look like text blocks but they are not the ones :-) !
+Now let look at the ranges, they look like text blocks but they are not the ones :-) !

 ## Ranges